 Would these changes result in even longer-to-scroll-through, more complicated menus?
 Yep.
 But stick with me, and you'll see where I'm going with this.

-But there were still things I had to change by hand, that don't have a spot on any menu, and like I said, I'm getting forgetful in my old age.
+But there were still things I had to change by hand, things that don't have a spot on any menu, and like I said, I'm getting forgetful in my old age.
 For example, 99% of everything I shoot is in Aperture Priority.
 But when I shoot with studio strobes, I shoot in manual mode with shutter and aperture lock.
-Now, I'm not going to forget to change from one mode to the other, but you get the idea.
+And since I am forgetful, I have forgotten to unlock either the shutter or aperture before going on to shot something else, and end up sitting there, trying to figure out what's wrong.
+But by assigning all of that (among other things) to the Studio Strobe menu, all I have to remember to do is change menus to what I need for the next shoot.

-Well, now that I have a 500mm PF lens for the majority of my wildlife shooting, I also shoot in manual mode, but without the shutter and aperture lock, but WITH AutoISO.
+For example, now that I have a 500mm PF lens for the majority of my wildlife shooting, I also shoot in manual mode, without the shutter and aperture lock, but WITH AutoISO.
 With studio strobes, the ISO never changes.

 I had originally set up a "general shooting" menu in both Shooting and Custom.
 This was a very generic, vanilla group of settings.
 Stuff that pretty much covers whatever.
 But since I shoot with speedlights so much, I set up a menu with all of the speedlight settings I use.
 Combined with my conversation with my friend, all of this got me thinking about more uses for menus.
 Then I discovered an option called "Extended Menu Banks" in the Shooting Menus.
 On my Nikon D810, exposure, flash modes, shutter speed and aperture* are all automatically included in the selected menu banks.
 Please note that you have to turn "Extended Menu Banks" ON in each of the four Shooting Menus to have each menu record those settings.

 What I have setup is pretty simple.
-In both the Shooting Menu and Custom Menu, I have the banks set up this way:
+As I mentioned earlier, in both the Shooting Menu and Custom Menu, I have the banks set up this way:

 A = General Shooting, B = Studio Strobes, C = Wildlife, and D = Speedlights.